Food Handler Training

 - Knowledge of food safety and food hygiene matters.

 There are several ways to achieve the skills and knowledge component of these standards.
 The skills can be developed on the job, while the knowledge is best gained by attendance at a Food Handler training course.
 Registered Training Organisations can be found in the Yellow Pages.

 Food handlers who have successfully completed the food handling training courses are supplied with a certificate of attainment that are provided by the training providers they attended, not Townsville City Council.

-The above clause does not apply to food business in relation to persons undertaking food handling operations for fundraising events, that is, events:
+The above information does not apply to food businesses undertaking food handling operations for fundraising events.
+Fundraising events are those which:

-- that raise funds solely for community or charitable causes and not for personal financial gain, and
+- raise funds solely for community or charitable causes and not for personal financial gain, and

 Food Safety Standards 3.2.2 Division 2, section 3

 I'M ALERT Food Safety Training

 Townsville City Council has subscribed to an online I'M ALERT Food Safety program which enables food handlers to complete training for FREE, in their own time and at a location of their choosing, thereby reducing costs for the food business and improving productivity.
 It will also help protect your business as food handlers will have imrpoved skills to help reduce food poisoning.